lessuselesss/RUST-Enterprise-APIs/tests/pseudo-tests/1_2_cep-account_unit_tests.md

       VERIFY account.intervalSec IS 2
       ```
     - [1.2.2] should only expose the open, set network, set blockchain, update account, submit certificate, get transaction outcome, get transaction & close methods publically.
+      ```pseudocode
+      // 1.
+Setup
+      account = NEW CEP_Account()

+      // 2.
+Define allowed public methods (exactly as specified in requirements) ALLOWED_METHODS = [
+          "open",
+          "set network",
+          "set blockchain",
+          "update account",
+          "submit certificate",
+          "get transaction outcome",
+          "get transaction",
+          "close"
+      ]

+      // 3.
+Define known private methods (these should not be accessible) PRIVATE_METHODS = [
+          "sign data",
+          "verify signature",
+          "validate address",
+          "validate private key",
+          "handle network error",
+          "handle api error",
+          "update nonce",
+          "update latest tx id",
+          "update account info"
+      ]

+      // 4.
+Define methods that should be removed/not accessible
+      REMOVED_METHODS = [
+          "get transaction by id"  // Explicitly test this method is not accessible ]

+      // 5.
+Test public method accessibility
+      FOR each method IN ALLOWED_METHODS
+          VERIFY method IS_ACCESSIBLE_ON account
+          VERIFY method IS_CALLABLE_ON account

+      // 6.
+Test private method inaccessibility
+      FOR each method IN PRIVATE_METHODS
+          VERIFY method IS_NOT_ACCESSIBLE_ON account
+          VERIFY method IS_NOT_CALLABLE_ON account

+      // 7.
+Test removed method inaccessibility
+      FOR each method IN REMOVED_METHODS
+          VERIFY method IS_NOT_ACCESSIBLE_ON account
+          VERIFY method IS_NOT_CALLABLE_ON account
+          try {
+              CALL account.get_transaction_by_id("test_id", 1, 100)
+              VERIFY false  // Should not reach here
+          } catch (error) {
+              VERIFY error.message INCLUDES "not accessible"
+          }

+      // 8.
+Test method invocation
+      // Test public method invocation
+      try {
+          CALL account.open("0x123...")
+          VERIFY true  // Should not throw
+      } catch (error) {
+          VERIFY false  // Should not reach here
+      }

+      // Test private method invocation
+      try {
+          CALL account.sign_data("test", "0x123...")
+          VERIFY false  // Should not reach here
+      } catch (error) {
+          VERIFY error.message INCLUDES "not accessible"
+      }

+      // 9.
+Test method enumeration
+      methods = GET_ALL_METHODS(account)
+      FOR each method IN methods
+          IF method IN ALLOWED_METHODS
+              VERIFY true  // Should be present
+          ELSE IF method IN PRIVATE_METHODS
+              VERIFY false  // Should not be present ELSE IF method IN REMOVED_METHODS
+              VERIFY false  // Should not be present ELSE
+              VERIFY false  // Unknown method found
+      ```

     - **open account method**
       - [1.2.3] should set the account address
         ```pseudocode